spyder-ide/qtpy/README.md

 ### License

-This project is licensed under the MIT license.
+This project is released under the MIT license.

 ### Requirements